„Kosmischer Drachen! Von welchem Planeten bist

 Ergänzung meinerseits (st) zu [2]:

-Das Wort „Barrilete“ hat mehrere Bedeutungen: Einmal das im obigen Blog erwähnte Fässchen, dies
+Das Wort „Barrilete“ hat mehrere Bedeutungen: Einmal das im obigen Blog erwähnte Fässchen,

-Mit „Barrilete“ könnte auch, hier wohl weniger überzeugend, noch eine Schraubzwinge gemeint sein.
+Mit „Barrilete“ könnte auch, hier wohl weniger überzeugend, noch eine Schraubzwinge gemeint

 Siegfried